4bdulWadood/SDETRoadmap/README.md

-# 🛣️ SDET Roadmap (April - September 2025)
+# 🛣️ SDET Roadmap (May - June 2025)

-A comprehensive 6-month roadmap to land an SDET (Software Development Engineer in Test) role at top tech companies.
+A comprehensive 2-month roadmap to land an SDET (Software Development Engineer in Test) role at top tech companies.

 ---

 ## 🎯 Goal

-**Land an SDET role by Fall 2025 (October).**
+**Land an SDET role by June 2025.**

 ---